 At Wellington, intellectual development is not confined to the classroom.
 The non-examined curriculum is just as important as the examined, and our commitment to learning free from assessment allows connections to be made across all curriculum areas.
 We expect every Wellingtonian to take full advantage of the wide variety of academic enrichment opportunities available to develop a genuine love of learning.

-Whether this is through regular attendance at our weekly Inspire and Master’s Lectures or our termly WellingTEN talks, through membership of one of our thriving pupil-led academic societies, or simply by immersing oneself in our wonderfully modern library – fully equipped with all the latest technology, online resources and traditional print media alike – Wellington is a place where true intellectual debate and enquiry flourishes.
+This may be through regular attendance at our weekly Fireside Talks, our termly WellingTEN presentations, or through membership of one of around 30 academic societies (some of them pupil founded and led).
+We also expect pupils to take full advantage of our wonderfully modern library – fully equipped with all the latest technology, online resources, and traditional print media alike.
+Wellington is truly a place where true intellectual debate and enquiry flourishes.